pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/13_Perspectives.md

 ## The Configuration File

-Where the perspective configure is stored depends on your configuration.
+Format and location of the perspective configuration depends on your environment.
-Per default, this will be the settings-store.
+Per default the symfony-config is used.
 If you want to change the default behaviour, have a look at the [environment](../21_Deployment/03_Configuration_Environments.md#page_Configuration-Storage-Locations-Fallbacks) configuration options.

 Please refer to the [example configuration](14_Perspective_Example.md) for further details on how this can be set up.